 - Age.
-Studies have found increasing age to be a risk factor for persistent post-concussive symptoms.
+Studies that increasing age is a risk factor for persistent post-concussive symptoms.

 - Sex.
 Women are more likely to be diagnosed with persistent post-concussive symptoms, but this may be because women are generally more likely to seek medical care.

-The only known way to prevent the development of persistent post-concussive symptoms is to avoid the head injury in the first place.
+The only known way to prevent persistent post-concussive symptoms is to avoid a head injury in the first place.

 Avoiding head injuries